bpstephanie/The_Country_Quiz/TESTING.md

 The Country Quiz was manually tested on Google Chrome, Safari, Mozilla Firefox, Microsoft Edge, iOS and Andriod with no visible issues for the user.

+## Testing User Stories

+* First-time User:

+ * As a user, I want to understand how to play the quiz.
+    - On the Welcome Message Modal, there is a button 'How To Play' which when clicked takes the user to the instructions.

+ * As a user, I want to see if I get the answer incorrect or incorrect.
+    - There is audio and visual feedback with every answer the user gives.
+Green colouring and 'tadaa' sound for a correct answer and Red colouring and 'buzz' sound for an incorrect answer.

+ * As a user, I want to be able to restart the quiz.
+    - The user can restart the quiz at any moment with the 'Restart' button.

+ * As a user, I want to interact with and play the quiz testing my knowledge and being entertained.
+    - The quiz has a mixture of easy and difficult questions to test knowledge and the audio feedback is entertaining.

+* Repeat User:

+ * As a repeat user, I want to answer different questions.
+    - There are 50 questions in the quiz therefore the user can play many times.

+ * As a repeat user, I want to improve my score.
+    - The user can improve their score by playing the quiz more times.

+* Site Owner:
+ * As a site owner, I want users to easily understand how to play the quiz.
+    - There are instructions for the user to read.

+ * As a site owner, I want users to enjoy the quiz and feel challenged answering the questions.
+    - The difficulty is mixed in the questions creating a challenging quiz for the user.

+ * As a site owner, I want users to play the quiz many times.
+    - The randomized questions mean the user may want to play different rounds to see if they know more questions in one round as opposed to the other.

 ## Known Bugs

 ### Resolved